 Do you need a transportation optimization solution?

-A surprising number of transportation and logistics executives would reply 'No' to that question.
-'Our operations are not that complex,' they would say, or, 'We ship mostly full truckloads, so there is nothing to optimise'.
+A surprising number of transportation and logistics executives would reply “No” to that question.
+“Our operations are not that complex,” they would say, or, “We ship mostly full truckload, so there is nothing to optimize.”

-According to Merriam-Webster, to optimise is 'to make as perfect, effective or functional as possible'.
+According to Merriam-Webster, to optimize is “to make as perfect, effective or functional as possible.”
 Isn’t that what transportation professionals get paid to do?
-From this perspective, optimisation is not optional; it’s woven into the DNA of transportation management.
+From this perspective, optimization is not optional; it’s woven into the DNA of transportation management.

 Then why the two different responses?

-I believe it is because many transportation and logistics professionals look at optimisation the wrong way.
+I believe it is because many transportation and logistics professionals look at optimization the wrong way.

 They view it primarily as a software application instead of a continuous improvement mindset.